Russian Speakers Imitate Art In A Time Of Coronavirus Confinement On Facebook

 That included her husband of 20 years, Vasily Simonenko.
 "It was bothering me.
 His face?
 Where had I seen it before?
 He reminded me of something," Terekhova tells NPR.

-A quick search on Google and she had her answer.
+A quick search on Google, and she had her answer.
 She soon coaxed Simonenko to strip to a T-shirt and strike a sporty pose from a Soviet work poster of their childhood.

 "Let Monday come fast and then it's back to work!" reads the poster's slogan — a perfect mashup of Soviet agitprop and today's pandemic-induced financial anxieties.

 "At first my friends said, 'Why are you reposting that old poster?'
 And I said — 'Look again!
-It's my Vasily!' " says Terekhova.
+It's my Vasily!' " Terekhova says.
 "It's magic.
 Sometimes even I can't tell it's him."